fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 and remove the unnecessary files.

 The whole app is now in one component.
-That is not what we want, so refactor the code so that it consists of three components: <i>Header</i>,  <i>Content</i> and <i>Total</i>.
-All data is still kept in the <i>App</i> component, which passes all necessary data to each component as props. <i>Be sure to add type declarations for each component's props!</i>
+That is not what we want, so refactor the code so that it consists of three components: *Header*,  *Content* and *Total*.
+All data is still kept in the *App* component, which passes all necessary data to each component as props. <i>Be sure to add type declarations for each component's props!</i>

-The <i>Header</i> component should take care of rendering the name of the course. <i>Content</i> should render the names of the different parts and the number of exercises in each part, and <i>Total</i> should render the total sum of exercises in all parts.
+The *Header* component should take care of rendering the name of the course. *Content* should render the names of the different parts and the number of exercises in each part, and *Total* should render the total sum of exercises in all parts.

-The <i>App</i> component should look somewhat like this:
+The *App* component should look somewhat like this:

 ```jsx
 const App = () => {